codecentric/tekton-catalog/task/gitlab-set-environment/0.1/README.md

 # GitLab Set Environment

 This task creates or updates an environment within a gitlab project.
+The tasks leverages [marcopaga/tekton-task-gitlab-set-environment](https://github.com/marcopaga/tekton-task-gitlab-set-environment) to access the Gitlab API.

 ### Install the Task